evertiro/Pelagius/README.md

 And that's it, it's ready to run!

 If you want, you can also upload a "skips" and "reasons" file.
-The skips file will ignore all filenames listed on it (line-separated) The reasons file will provide reasons to your users as to why they shouldn't have a certain file (it needs to be in JSON)
+The skips file will ignore all filenames listed on it (line-separated).
+The reasons file will provide reasons to your users as to why they shouldn't have a certain file (it needs to be in JSON).

 I also suggest setting the loadorder path so your users know where to get the loadorder.txt file.
 To do this, run '!loadorder settings path [your path]'